 Evan Sklar / Getty Images

 This colorful plant is said to be a hybrid of dark opal basil and camphor basil.
-It can be grown as a perennial in warm regions, and reaches up to 4 feet tall.
+It can be grown as a perennial in warm regions and reaches up to 4 feet tall.
 Its camphor basil origins give it a slight camphor fragrance, along with notes of clove and mint.
-Its taste is peppery, minty and complex.
-The flowers of the African blue basil are a delicate pale blue or purple color, and very attractive to pollinators, especially honeybees, so letting some of this go to flower is a good idea if you want to attract beneficial pollinators to your garden.
-It is flavorful for salads or hot dishes, and a beautiful fragrant addition to cut flower arrangements.
+Its taste is peppery, minty, and complex.
+The flowers of the African blue basil are a delicate pale blue or purple color and beautiful to pollinators, especially honeybees.
+Letting some of this go to flower is a good idea if you want to attract beneficial pollinators to your garden.
+It is flavorful for salads or hot dishes and a beautiful fragrant addition to cut flower arrangements.

 - Native Area: Africa, Asia